-Registering for gold mining claims
+Registering for gold mining claims in Zimbabwe

-1.1 Foreign Investors are allowed to own 100% shareholding for mining operations in all mineral except for platinum and diamonds which the foreign investor is expected to jointly own with Government on a 51%/49% basis.
+1.1 Foreign Investors are allowed to own 100% shareholding for mining operations in all minerals except for platinum and diamonds which the foreign investor is expected to jointly own with Government on a 51%/49% basis.

 1.2 Before starting operations the newly registered company should possess a Zimbabwe Investment Authority (Z.I.A) certificate and can then apply for a prospecting license from any Ministry of Mines and Mining Development Offices.